eisneim/ngFlowGrid/README.md

 this value will affect how many colums you have, the smaller it is the more columns there will be;

 #Service
-the through `fgDelegate` service you can get your flow object and you can controll it in your controller or directive:
+through `fgDelegate` service you can get your flow object and you can controll it in your controller or directive:

 ###new(option)
 options are: